 This afternoon is free to return to sites that interest you for further exploration.
-Cultural Discovery: Attend a lecture on board, learning about the rich history and culture of Québec Province.
+This evening, join your fellow travelers for an informative lecture on board.

-Cruising the St. Lawrence and looking for whales
+Cruise the St. Lawrence and stop in Baie-Comeau

 Between May and October, a dozen species of cetaceans — whales and dolphins — make their way up the St. Lawrence Seaway, one of the world’s most exciting gathering of whales!
 Many of them come to feed on krill at Tadoussac, where the cold fresh water of the Saguenay and warmer, salty water of the St. Lawrence converge.
-Unforgettable Moment & Cultural Discovery: As we cruise down the ever-widening river, search for blue whales and humpbacks.
-We’ve included binoculars in your cabin so you can enjoy up-close views of these incredible creatures!
+As we cruise down the ever-widening river, search for blue whales and humpbacks.

 The magnificent coastal beauty of Gaspé and Percé Rock